Husky110/StableCompanion/README.md

   5. run `docker-compose up -d` inside the docker-directory and go to http://localhost:7861
 ### Usage
   There are some "rules" you should follow when using StableCompanion.
 Here they are:
-- Do NOT rename files within the checkpoints-, loras- or embedding-directory!
+- Do NOT rename files within the checkpoints-, loras- or embedding-directory (that also includes changing file-extensions)!
 StableCompanion will detect them as "new" files which will lead to duplicates in the database!
-- StableCompanion does create the folders "sd" and "xl" inside your checkpoint-, lora- and embedding-volume.
+- StableCompanion does create the folders "sd" and "xl" inside your checkpoint-, lora- and embedding-volumes.
 This is done to provide a file-separation for regular models and Xl-stuff.
 - When you import a checkpoint, lora, or embedding from CivitAI - StableCompanion will put the CivitAI-ID and -versionID in front of the filename.
 This is so that a new import or update does not accidentally overwrites an existing file if the model-maintainer keeps using repetitive filenames.
 - Within each folder (checkpoints, loras, embeddings) you can create a directory with the name "no_scan" - StableCompanion scans your files recursively, but EXPLICITLY ignore that directory.
 In there you can put all your files that are still in training or should not be used by StableCompanion at all.
 - All requests against the CivitAI-API are beeing cached for one hour or until the container is restarted.
 I just try to play nice here - so please follow suit.
 If you wanna look for updates - there are buttons for that you can hit once every hour.